Signs of autism in adults

 Some people with ASD experience symptoms that make daily life difficult.
 Others who are considered “high-functioning” may simply feel like something is “different” about them.
 They might have felt that way since childhood but haven’t been able to pinpoint exactly why.
 Similarly, they may not notice that they feel or behave differently, but others around them may notice that they behave or act differently.

 While autism is most often diagnosed in toddlers, it’s possible for adults with autism spectrum disorder to go undiagnosed.
-If you think you may be on the autism spectrum, this article will explain some of the common traits associated with ASD, as well as diagnosis and treatment options.
+If you think you may be on the autism spectrum, this article will explain some of the common traits associated with ASD, as well as diagnosis and support options.

 Most of the time, prominent symptoms of ASD are diagnosed in young children around toddler age.
 If you’re an adult who hasn’t been diagnosed with autism, but believe you may have ASD, you may be considered to have high-functioning autism.